Provençal-style Grouper

 2 tablespoons capers, drained

-Let fish rest at room temperature for at least 15 minutes (utilize this time for prep).
-Once fish reaches room temperature, prep the fish with olive oil, Kosher salt, and pepper.
+Let the fish rest at room temperature for at least 15 minutes (utilize this time for any prep).
+Once the fish reaches room temperature, rub both sides with 3 tablespoons of olive oil, and sprinkle it with kosher salt and freshly-ground black pepper.

 For the sauce, heat the olive oil in a large (12-inch) sauté pan.
 Add the onions, fennel, bell peppers, and garlic.
 Cook over medium-low heat for 10 minutes, stirring occasionally until the vegetables are soft.